oracle-livelabs/common/gitlab-workshop/getstarted/getstarted.md

 ## Introduction

-This lab walks you through the steps of getting an Oracle Cloud Free Tier account and signing in.
+This lab walks you through the steps of getting an Oracle Cloud Free Tier account and GitLab Free Trial signup.

 Estimated Time: 15 minutes